-Depending on the report to be delivered, the amount of work required to complete it may seem either too high or too low for them to do a good job.
+The amount of work required to complete a project may seem either too high or too low for them to do a good job.

-Different firms structure their deals differently and while none is necessarily better or worse for you, you should understand what is being proposed and if that works within your way of working and/or risk tolerance.
+While none is necessarily better or worse for you, you should understand what is being proposed and if that works within your way of working and/or is within your risk tolerance.

-Pro tip: if they require a 12 month contract then you should make sure you have a 30 day out in the contract.
+Pro tip: if they require a 12-month contract then you should make sure you have a 30 day out in the contract.
 If you sign a 6-month contract, build in a 3 month out so that you’re not stuck for 6 months if they’re not great to work with.
-You need a way to get out of it early for no penalty if they aren’t meeting pre-defined expectations).
+You need a way to get out of a contract early for no penalty if they aren’t meeting pre-defined expectations).

 There is really one area that you should not try to negotiate, and that is price.

-This said, there is a way to negotiate if the price quoted is too much for you to stomach.
+This said, there is a way to negotiate if the quote is too much for your budget.

-I always tell people “negotiate on scope, not price”.
-The work proposed to you should be for a certain scope of work (number of hours, set of deliverables, etc).
+First suggestion, negotiate on scope, not price.
+The work proposed to you should be for a certain scope of work (number of hours, set of deliverables, clearly defined KPIs and OKRs).